doucuty-cmd/dre2/README.md

 Lightweight single-page app prototype to mock Admin, Mentor, and Student flows.

-## How to run:
+## How to run
 - Open `index.html` in a browser (double-click).
-- Use the Login screen to pick a role and enter a name.
+- Use the Login screen to pick a role and enter your name.
+Press Enter or click Login.
+- Your session persists automatically; use Logout to clear.

 ## Implemented flows: